Storm Claudia to bring month’s worth of rain in a day with warnings of flooding

 Storm Claudia could bring up to a month’s worth of rain in a day as heavy downpours batter parts of England and Wales.

-Amber warnings for “persistent and heavy” rain come into force from noon on Friday until midnight and cover parts of Wales, the Midlands, the South West, the South East and east of England.
+Amber warnings for “persistent and heavy” rain come into force from noon on Friday until midnight and cover parts of Wales, the Midlands, the South West, the South East, and East of England, and have been extended into parts of northern England.

-In England some places could have 80mm of rain, while part of Wales may be hit by 100-150mm on the higher ground, or 50-75mm generally across the region, the Met Office warning says.
+Some places could have 80mm of rain in England, while part of Wales may be hit by 100-150mm on the higher ground, or 50-75mm generally across the region, the Met Office warning says.

 All of this may be exacerbated by strong easterly winds, as well as thunderstorms later on Friday, the forecaster adds.